Skip to main content

 2. Linking verb + adverbial

 An adverbial can be an adverb phrase, prepositional phrase or noun phrase.
 An adverbial after a linking verb relates to the subject.
-It often expresses place or time,
+It often expresses place or time, but it can have other meanings.

 The coat was here.